robertdmunn/coldbox-sample/README.md

 5. From there, set up the site on Tomcat, etc. depending on your environment.
 Make sure the index file is set to index.cfm.

+   The Coldbox config is set to use dev settings for any hostname that ends in .home (e.g. coldboxing.home ).

 6. Open the site in a browser.

 **What It Is**

-This is a sample application that demonstrates, among other things, how to display server-side debug information in your client application using web sockets.
+Coldboxing is a sample application that demonstrates, among other things, how to display server-side debug information in your client application using web sockets.

 The application uses a technology stack including JavaScript (jQuery, jQuery UI among other things), CFML ( Lucee Server on Tomcat in my demo ), Coldbox, Logbox and a couple of Java components for the web socket functionality.